nest/nest-simulator/doc/sli_docs/neural-simulations.rst

 Then, NEST is very tolerant with respect to the property that you are trying to change: If it does not know the property, or if the property cannot be changed, there will be no error, but only a warning.
-In any case, ``SetStatus`` does complain if the new value does not match in the expected type:
+In any case, :py:func:`.SetStatus` does complain if the new value does not match in the expected type:

 ::